lolgab/snunit/README.md

 Moreover, all the request handlers need to respond directly and can't be implemented using `Future`s or any other asyncronous mechanism since no `Future` will run, being the process stuck on the `listen()` Unit event loop.
-With `AsyncServerBuilder` the server is automatically scheduled to run on the [scala-native-loop](https://github.com/scala-native/scala-native-loop) event loop (based on the libuv library).
+With `AsyncServerBuilder` the server is automatically scheduled to run either on the [scala-native-loop](https://github.com/scala-native/scala-native-loop) event loop (based on the libuv library) or [epollcat](https://github.com/armanbilge/epollcat) event loop, based on epoll/kqueue.
 This allows you to complete requests asyncronously using whatever mechanism you prefer.
 A process can accept multiple requests concurrently, allowing great parallelism.
+Add either `snunit-async-loop` or `snunit-async-epollcat` to decide what implementation you want to use.

 ## Tapir support